Singapore 2022 bunker fuel sales dip 4.3% y/y to 47.9 mln tonnes

 The market share of LSFO for bunkering in Singapore contracted from 65.8% in 2021 to 62.8% in 2022, while the market share of HSFO rose from 25.8% in 2021 to 28.5% in 2022.

-Some shippers opted for high-sulphur grades as more scrubber-installed vessels came online, industry sources said.
+Some shippers opted for high-sulphur grades as more scrubber-installed vessels came online, with the trend expected to continue into 2023.

+"The proportion of HSFO bunker demand compared to LSFO is likely to increase in 2023 as more scrubber-fitted vessels enter the market," said Ivan Mathews, head of FGE's Asia Refining and Global Fuel Oil Service.

+Higher prices of LSFO have prompted more uptake of HSFO by shippers.
+The price premium of LSFO over HSFO averaged at $233 a tonne in 2022, nearly doubling from an average of $115 in 2021, Refinitiv data showed.

 (Reporting by Jeslyn Lerh; Editing by Sharon Singleton)